 WHAT YOU'LL FIND HERE

 In its early years, Lexie's Kitchen & Living was all about food—gluten-free, dairy-free, egg-free, soy-free, low-sugar—and restoring my son's intestinal and neurological health.
 Today I have fun writing about random topics that spark my interest as a stay-at-home mom and 40-something finding her way—but not to worry, I love food, and you will always find it here.

 You're the inspiration

-Okay, now I've got that Chicago song stuck in my head (and it's 1984 and I'm dancing with a boy a foot shorter than me at that high school dance—so awkward, and I'm so giving away my age).
+Okay, now I've got that Chicago song stuck in my head and it's 1984 and I'm dancing with a boy a foot shorter at a high school dance—so awkward (and I'm so giving away my age).
 But it's true!
 As cliche as it sounds, YOU and my littlest boy were the inspiration for this site.

 Back in 2007 when Little Man was nine months old I needed some answers.
 My baby was growing, but he was not well.
 The conventional docs offered Prevacid, MRIs and antibiotics.
 Things did not get better and I became a desperate mom.
 I knew that there had to be other desperate mommies and daddies out there and that we all needed to be there for each other.
 I began spending an insane amount of time in the kitchen creating meals and healthy treats for my kids.
 Instead of keeping them to myself, I thought I'd share them—and so Lexie's Kitchen & Living was born.

 Little Man's Story